1. Is depression a mental illness?

-Yes, depression is a serious, but treatable, mental illness.
+Yes, clinical depression is a serious, but treatable, mental illness.
 It is a medical condition, not a personal weakness.

 Yes.
 Children are subject to the same factors that cause depression in adults.
-These include: Change in physical health, life events, heredity, or inheritance, environment, and chemical disturbance in the brain.
+These include: A change in physical health, life events, heredity, or inheritance, environment, and chemical disturbance in the brain.
 It is estimated that 2.5% of children in the U.S. suffer from depression.
 In adolescents, it is estimated to be 4% to 8%.

 No. Lack of sleep alone cannot cause depression, but it does play a role.
 Lack of sleep resulting from another medical illness or the presence of personal problems can intensify depression.
 Chronic inability to sleep is also an important clue that someone may be depressed.

-Grief over the loss of a loved one through death, divorce, or separation.
+- An abnormal reaction over the loss of a loved one through death, divorce, or separation.

-Physical, sexual, or emotional abuse.
+- Physical, sexual, or emotional abuse.

-Major life events such as moving, graduating or retiring, etc.
+- Major life events such as moving, graduating or retiring, etc.

-Serious illness.
+- Serious illness.
 Major, chronic, and terminal illnesses often contribute to depression.
 These include cancer, heart disease, stroke, HIV, Parkinson's disease, and others.

-Being socially isolated or excluded from family, friends, or other social groups.
+- Being socially isolated or excluded from family, friends, or other social groups.

 4. Are there any alternatives to the traditional treatments for depression that I can try?